Yifan313/Yifan313.github.io/_pages/about.md

 # 🎖 Academic Services
-- Reviewer for IEEE Trans. on Image Processing, IEEE Trans. on Intelligent Vehicles, IEEE Trans. on Computational Social Systems, Journal of Biomedical and Health Informatics, IEEE/CAA Journal of Automatica Sinica, Neurocomputing, etc.
+- Reviewer for IEEE Trans. on Intelligent Vehicles, IEEE Trans. on Human-Machine Systems, IEEE Journal of Biomedical and Health Informatics, IEEE/CAA Journal of Automatica Sinica, Neurocomputing, etc.